Ostap2003/SmartRoadSigns/README.md

 # SmartRoadSigns

 ## Aim of the project
-In Ukraine there is a big problem of car accidents due to speeding on the roeds.
+In Ukraine there is a big problem of car accidents due to speeding on the roads.
 35% of car accidents injuries happened due to speeding (2020 ststistics)
-More than 50% of road deaths happened du to speeding in Ukraine in 2020.
+More than 50% of road deaths happened due to speeding in Ukraine in 2020.
 One of problems can be that drivers don't notice appropriate signs and as a result don't follow restrictions and rules on roads.
 What is one of possible solutions?
 We made a sign that shows both the sign with speed limiting and the current velocity of the vehicle approaching the sign.